-- Serial Advanced Technology Attachment (SATA) hard disk drives - Parallel ATA hard disk drives - Optical drives, such as CD drives or DVD drives - Removable media drives
+- Serial Advanced Technology Attachment (SATA) hard disk drives - SATA Optical drives, such as CD drives or DVD drives - Removable media drives

 Note: These different drives are also referred to as integrated drive electronics (IDE) drives.

 Internal drives are installed in bays.
 In this book, the bays are referred to as bay 1, bay 2, and so on.